rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/viewing-metrics/_index.md

 1. Go to the `cluster-monitoring` application.

 1. In the `cluster-monitoring` application, there are two `/index.html` links: one that leads to a Grafana instance and one that leads to a Prometheus instance.
-Click the first `/index.html` link, and you will be redirected to a new webpage for Grafana, which shows metrics for the cluster.
+When you click the Grafana link, it will redirect you to a new webpage for Grafana, which shows metrics for the cluster.

-1. Sign in to Grafana.
+1. You will be signed in to the Grafana instance automatically.
 The default username is `admin` and the default password is `admin`.
-For security, Rancher recommends changing the default password after logging in.
+For security, we recommend that you log out of Grafana, log back in with the `admin` password, and change your password.

-**Results:** You will be logged into Grafana from the Grafana instance.
+**Results:** You are logged into Grafana from the Grafana instance.
 After logging in, you can view the preset Grafana dashboards, which are imported via the [Grafana provisioning mechanism](http://docs.grafana.org/administration/provisioning/#dashboards), so you cannot modify them directly.
 For now, if you want to configure your own dashboards, clone the original and modify the new copy.